SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 <ol>
   <li>\(V = \{expr\}\),</li>
   <li>\(\Sigma = \{number, +\}\),</li>
-  <li>\(P\) is the list of productions, and</li>
+  <li>\(P\) is the set of productions, and</li>
   <li>\(S = expr\).</li>
 </ol>

-A string is a member of a grammar if that string can be *derived* from that grammar.
-Let us derive the string `number + number + number` using our addition grammar.
+A string is a member of a grammar if it can be *derived* using that grammar.
+Let us derive "number + number + number" using our addition grammar.
 We start with the start symbol.

 $$
 \begin{align*}